steelThread/redisfs/README.md

 	#   namespace  - String namespace prefix for generated Redis keys.
 	#                (Default: redisfs).
 	#   database   - Optional Integer of the Redis database to select.
-	#   *dir       - Optional path to write files out to for generated files.
-	#                (Default: your systems temporary directory)
 	#   prefix     - Optional prefix to use for generated files.
 (Default: 'redisfs')
 	#   suffix     - Optional suffix to use for generated files.
 	#   deleteKey  - Optional boolean to indicate if the key should be